LIMJIALIANG/CST435_Assignment_1/PROJECT_SUMMARY.md

 ```

 ### Performance Comparison:
+- Tests gRPC in **two modes**: Single Machine and Multiple Containers
+- Tests other implementations (XML-RPC, Request-Reply, MPI)
 - Each implementation is run multiple times
 - Execution time is measured
+- Container overhead is calculated for gRPC
 - Results are aggregated and visualized
 - Charts and CSV files are generated